apache/incubator-taverna-site/content/download/index.md

            under the License.

 ## Which Taverna to download?

+Taverna was started by the [myGrid project](http://www.mygrid.org.uk/) and in 2014 entered incubation at the [Apache Software Foundation](http://incubator.apache.org/).
+Not all tools have yet been migrated to Apache.

+For unreleased Apache Taverna tools, links to Pre-Apache versions (2.x) are provided.
+See below for links to complete **earlier Taverna releases** as well as a list of Taverna 2.x tools that are **not planned for migration.**

+### Tools
 There are several Taverna tools you can download:

 - [Apache Taverna Command-line Tool](/download/commandline) enables you to run workflows from a command prompt.
   This enables scripted execution of workflows, e.g. on a Linux server.

+- Pre-Apache Taverna
   - [Taverna Workbench](/download/workbench) enables you to graphically create, edit and run workflows on your computer.
    Taverna 2.5 Workbench (non-Apache) is the latest series of the Workbench;
    it is highly recommended that you use this version if you are new to Taverna.

   - [Taverna Server](/download/server) is the remote workflow execution service that enables you to set up a dedicated server for executing workflows remotely.

-- [Taverna Plugins](/documentation/plugins) - the design of Taverna is modular so that various plugins can be added in order to increase its functionality.
+  - [Taverna Plugins](/documentation/plugins) - because the design of Taverna is modular, various plugins can be added to increase its functionality.

 ### Taverna libraries

-The Taverna Command-line, Workbench and Server share several Java libraries for constructing and executing workflows.
+The Taverna Command-line, Workbench, and Server share several Java libraries for constructing and executing workflows.
 These libraries can be downloaded separately for development usage: